MIATECHPARTNERS/PromptChains/README.md

 ## What are Prompt Chains?

 Prompt chains are sequences of prompts for LLMs that help build context for the AI before having it perform a task.
 In this project, prompt chains are represented as strings with individual prompts separated by tildes (`~`).
-They should be copy and pastable into ChatGPT Queue bulk prompting
+They should be copy and pastable into ChatGPT Queue bulk prompting and Job or Task focused.

+Heading: "Create/Build/Develop XYZ"
 For example: `"prompt1~prompt2~prompt3"`

 ## Usage